In the end, I got to the actually painful number 49. 49, I tell you. These were them.

 Bossypants – On Goodreads, I put this on my I Caved and also my Laughed Out Loud shelves.
 Because I did.
 Both.
 And I quoted bits to Sarge, so now the book is on his side of the bed.
 Funny stuff and good advice.
 Thank you, Tina Fey.

 I recently moved from Edinburgh to Skye, and not so recently from other places.
 I write, I read and I live quite happily with my husband, our daughter, lots of books, a few fish, and computers called Hemingway, Truman, and Frank.
 I’m 36, and I happen to be a wheelchair-user.
+I've been blogging at Gin & Lemonade since 2010.

 View all posts by Lorna